A list of the 10 best guest stars in The Good Wife, ranked from worst to best, from wife murderers and cunning clients to eccentric geniuses.

 THE OTHER “GOLD”

 If you’re a fan of The Good Fight, you probably would have placed Marissa at the top of this list.
 The spin-off that moved the spotlight onto Diane Lockhart (Christine Baranski) and introduced us to new lawyers and old acquaintances couldn’t bring back Eli Gold himself, and gave us the next best thing.
-In The Good Wife, Marissa is briefly introduced in Season 2, yet she only becomes an important presence from Season 5 onwards.
-At the same time, she remains one of the best-written characters in the series, and we admire her for her resourcefulness, courage and wisdom.
+In The Good Wife, Marissa is briefly introduced in Season 2, yet she only becomes an important presence from Season 5 onward.
+But she remains one of the best-written characters in the series, and we admire her for her resourcefulness, courage and wisdom.

 3. LOUIS CANNING